 what do the locals say about thangool?

 The Lawgi Hall is also just south of the township on Australia’s Country Way (A3).
 You can’t miss it!
 Just look for the bright sunset and bottle tree mural.
-There are plenty of grass areas to park behind the hall and a donation left in the honour box would be much appreciated.
+There are plenty of grass areas to park behind the hall and a donation left in the honesty box would be much appreciated.
 Hotel Thangool and On Kariboe Cabins in Thangool also offer accommodation and Biloela (10 minutes drive) has affordable camping ground options available.

 Other camping options in the Banana Shire.